+- 1. The Regional novel

-1-The Regional novel 2-The Science Fiction novel
+- 2. The Science Fiction novel

+- 3. The novel of Action

-3-The Novel of Action 4-The Bildungsroman novel
+- 4. The Bildungsroman novel

-5-The social novel 6 -The Metafiction novel
+- 5. The social novel

+- 6. The Mertification

+- 7. The faction Novel

-7- The Faction Novel 8-The Historical novel
+- 8. The Historical novel

+- 9. The Picaresque novel

-9-The Picaresque novel 10- The Letter novel
+- 10. The letter novel

-11 -The Gothic novel
+- 11. The Gothic novel

+Introduction
-In order to approach a novel it is very important to know its type or a reader would fail to extract the value and pleasure from his reading.
-Therefore, it is very important to distinguish different types of the novel all over the time.
-There are many kinds of novels, but these are the essential ones in fiction.

-These types of novels are very well-established in the literary traditions of fiction.
-Some critics may divide novels according to time as classical(traditional), Victorian (appeared during the Victorian age), modern, post-modern...etc.

-Another division would be according to novels' topics.
-Thus, their topics would be colonial, romantic, political, psychological, natural...etc.
-Another classification would be related to gender (male or female), for example, there is a feminist novel which is mainly concerned with the feminine perspectives towards life.

-In the following , there are the general types of the novel.
+- In order to approach a novel it is very important to know its type or a reader would fail to extract the value and pleasure from his reading. - Therefore, it is very important to distinguish different types of the novel all over the time. - There are many kinds of novels, but these are the essential ones in fiction. - These types of novels are very well-established in the literary traditions of fiction. - Some critics may divide novels according to time as classical (traditional), Victorian (appeared during the Victorian age), modern, post-modern. etc. - Another division would be according to novels' topics.
+Thus, their topics would be colonial, romantic, political, psychological, natural...etc. - Another classification would be related to gender (male or Female), for example, there is a feminist novel which is mainly concerned with the feminine perspective towards life. - In the following, there are the general types of the novel.

-1-The Regional novel
+1- The Regional novel:

-- It contains a lot of attention on a particular, geographical region. - A regional novelist writes a number of novels including the same region as in the case of Thomas Hardy's "Wessex."
-Hardy's "Wessex" is used to describe the south-west region of England. - Some critics see such regional novels as a target for regional readers not universal readers.
-They think that it is a shortcoming.

-The main concerns of such novel are traditions, lifestyle, and communication in a region.

-Example: Thomas Hardy's The Return of the Native (1878)
+- It contains a lot of attention on a particular, geographical region. - A regional novelist writes a number of novels including the same region as in the case of Thomas Hardy's "Wessex".
+Hardy's "Wessex" is used to describe the south-west region of England. - Some critics see such regional novel as a target for regional readers not universal reader.
+They think that it is a shortcoming. - The main concerns of such novel are traditions, lifestyle, and communication in a region. - Example: Thomas Hardy's The Return of the Native (1878)

-2- The Science Fiction novel
+2- the Science Fiction novel

-Some critics describe this kind of novel as "fantastic" fiction.
+- Some Critics describe this kind of novel as "Fantastic" fiction.
 It contains scientific setting which is related to advanced technology, and usually set in the future.
-Science fiction novels' actions and settings are conceivable but not actual.

-In the age of reason, Jonathan Swift's Gulliver's Travels (1726) was one of the first true science fiction works.

-In the 19th century, H.G.
-Wells is considered one of the most important authors of science fiction.
-His most notable science fiction works include The Time Machine (1895) and The Invisible Man (1897).
+Science fiction novels' actions and settings are conceivable but not actual. - In the age of reason, Jonathan Swift's Gulliver's Travels (1726) was one of the first true science fiction works . - In the 19th century, H.G.
+Wells is considered one the most important authors of science fiction.
+His most notable science fiction works include The Time Machine (1895) and The Invisible Man (1897)

-3-The Novel of Action
+3- The Novel of Action

-This kind of novel is concerned with what characters do all over the novel and how the action goes on.
-In this type of novel, there is sometimes a loose plot structure.
+- This of novel is concerned with what characters do all over the novel and how the action goes on - In this type of novel, there is sometimes a loose plot structure.
 Example: Defoe's Robinson Crusoe (1719) which has a loose plot structure.

-4-The Bildungsroman novel
+4- The Bildungsroman novel

-It is also called "novel of education".
-It refers to that novel which follows the development and cultivation of a young protagonist from his childhood through adulthood till his maturity.

-The most important features of this kind of novel

-- 1. Formation of a single main character; a young man or young woman. - 2.
+- it is also called "novel of education". it refers to that novel which follows the development and cultivation of a young protagonist from his childhood through adulthood till his maturity. - The most important features of this kind of novel. - 1. formation of single main character; a young man or young woman - 2.
 Individualism, there is a deep outlook towards the private life and thoughts of this character. - 3.
 Determination, there is a positive attitude towards life. - 4.
-The "ideal of humanity" leads to a full realization of all human potential as the aim of life.

-Example: Wilhelm Meister's Apprenticeship (1795) by Goethe .
-It was translated by Carlyle.
-It is a novel of education.
+The "Ideal of humanity" leads to a full realization of all human potential as the aim of life. - Example: Wilhelm Meister's Apprenticeship (1795) by Goethe. it was translated by Carlyle. it is a novel of education.

-5-The social novel
+5-the social novel